ukbendavies/training-github-actions/docs/index.md

-# CICD for MkDocs Material using GitHub Actions

-## Learning Objectives
+# continuous documentation project

+!!! abstract "Learning Objectives"

-- [x] create feature rich site using MKDocs
+    - [x] create a site for presentation of project documentation
+    - [x] enable continuous integration and continuous deployment
+    - [ ] support integration of external documentation for external project repositories
-- [x] fast local development using docker-compose
+    - [x] ensure local development process is streamlined

-- [x] use GitHub Actions to perform CICD for the site
+!!! example "Technologies used"

+    === "architecture"

+        - [x] mkdocs material static sites for feature rich documentation from markdown
+        - [x] git, github and pages for free robust hosting
-- [ ] sync external projects to this repo using submodules and insertion process
+        - [ ] cloudflare to enhance security and edge cache for improved performance and data locality [production env]

-!!! - "Technologies used"
+        - [x] design for stateless and ephemeral deployments to improve security posture
+        - [x] use static site generation to enable effective cache utilization

     === "docker"

-        - [x] container composition
+        - [x] use containers for local development to reduce dependencies
-        - [x] volumes mounts are used for mapping docs file system
+        - [x] volume mounts for mapping local file system to support auto-refresh on save capability
+        - [x] docker-compose to streamline on-boarding

+    === "github pages"

+        - [x] free hosting that can be used with external domains
-        - [x] docker-compose for streamlined local development
+        - [x] integrates easily with github actions for CICD

     === "github actions"